 Cargo ships have a lot more space than an airplane, but poor weight distribution can make container ships buckle or lurch.
 That’s why weight more than volume drives ocean freight costs, which lets you be more generous with packaging material.

 Remember though to stick with standard sized boxes.
 They fit nicely on pallets.
 Standardization is what made it possible for shipments to smoothly move from factory floors onto trucks, and onto ships.

 There’s an extra cost with using pallets if you are importing from China.
 As for other some other export and import countries, the wood will need special treatment and a fumigation certificate before it can make it into the US.

 Product packaging may trap wasted space that can significantly increase freight costs.
 But changing product packaging will be more difficult for your supplier than changing shipment packaging, likely requiring changes to the machinery and special production runs.
 Expect that your supplier may not initially be receptive, but if your product sells well, do the math to see how soon you would recoup any set-up costs.

 If you are concerned about packing products closer together or using less packaging might increase the risk of damage, or that changing product packaging will hurt sales, get in touch with a local packaging company.
 See what creative ideas to cut freight costs, keep the shipment safe in transit, and have them looking great to buy.

 Amazon FBA Packaging

-Amazon FBA’s special packaging requirements are covered in the Amazon Shipping & Receiving Requirements chapter.
+Amazon FBA’s special packaging requirements are covered in the Amazon Shipping & Receiving Requirements guide.